-In Focus: Singapore 2020 provides an overview of Singapore’s tourism landscape and hotel market performance, infrastructure development, revitalising and repurposing hotels, hotel transactions and investment in 2019, outlook and crisis management.
+In Focus: Singapore 2021 provides an overview of Singapore’s tourism landscape and hotel market performance, infrastructure developments, hotel transactions and investment in 2020, covid-19 situation, outlook and crisis management.

 Over the past year, the Albuquerque and New Mexico market have suffered unprecedented declines in demand because of the COVID-19 pandemic.
 These declines have been driven by more restrictive state-imposed limitations on travel and business operations, especially for hotels.
 As the state begins to emerge from COVID-19 restrictions, we examine the recovery outlook.

 The COVID-19 pandemic has negatively affected hotels in the greater San Antonio market since early March 2020, similar to most cities in the United States.
 How far has the San Antonio hotel market fallen?
 When is group demand expected to rebound?
 What will the recovery look like?

 Starting mid-March 2020, hotels in the greater Tampa-St. Petersburg area faced record declines in demand, similar to many major markets in the United States, because of the COVID-19 pandemic.
 Nevertheless, the Tampa-St. Petersburg market ended 2020 with the highest average occupancy of any of STR’s top 25 U.S. travel markets.
 What was the impact for local hotels in the greater metropolitan area?
 What will the recovery look like for the market?